kpatel531/diamond-whatsapp-bot/README.md

-# Solitaire Lab Diamond WhatsApp Chatbot
+# Diamond WhatsApp Chatbot

-This repository contains the code and documentation for the Solitaire Lab Diamond WhatsApp Chatbot.
+This repository contains the code and documentation for the Diamond WhatsApp Chatbot.
 The chatbot is designed to handle diamond inquiries efficiently using WhatsApp, leveraging the Graph API and Node.js.

 ## Table of Contents